 How to Compare Assisted Living Communities in Texas

-Because pricing structures vary across Texas, families should request a detailed fee schedule from each community under consideration.
+Because pricing structures vary widely across Texas, families should request a detailed fee schedule from each community under consideration.
+Base monthly rates may not fully reflect higher care tiers, medication management, or memory care services.

 When comparing communities, consider: